cilki/gameframe.online/presentation/PITCHME.md

 ### What Still Puzzles Us

 - Do people want to know the physician-population ratio?
-- Why do the instance headers just link to the thumbnail images?
-(Why isn't the picture on the page?)
+- Why do the instance headers link to the thumbnail images?
+  - Why isn't the thumbnail itself on the instance page?
 - Why couldn't they fix the image scaling?

 ---